NYC Summer Program

 Deep connections with diverse communities, people, and places throughout NYC

-Summer 2021: Some of this year's stellar Milstein cohort visit the Museum of Modern Art, dwarfed by Milton Glaser's iconic design.
+Cultural Explorations: Some of the Milstein cohort visit the Museum of Modern Art, dwarfed by Milton Glaser's iconic design.

 City Excursions: The phenomenal Bob Balder (Cornell AAP) offered the Milstein students a comprehensive tour of Manhattan's downtown memorials and monuments.

 Video: See an overview of the Summer 2022' program.